headlamp-k8s/headlamp/docs/development/plugins/functionality.md

 - K8s: Kubernetes related functionality
 - Headlamp: To register plugins
 - CommonComponents: React components commonly used in the Headlamp UI
-- Notification: This module contains two exported members one is Notification, a class which can be used to prepare notifications that are accepted by headlamp and the other one is setNotificationsInStore it is a dispatcher function which accepts a notification object prepared from the Notification class and when called it brings the notifications from plugin land to headlamp ecosystem so that headlamp can parse the notification and display it.
+- Notification: This module contains two exported members.
+The first is Notification, a class that can be used to prepare notifications accepted by headlamp.
+The second is setNotificationsInStore.
+It's a dispatcher function that accepts a notification object from the Notification class.
+When called, it brings the notifications from plugin land to the Headlamp ecosystem so that Headlamp can parse the notification and display it.
 - Router: To get or generate routes

 ### Shared Modules

-Headlamp ships many of the common npm modules that should be shared by both the plugins and Headlamp itself, and includes the config files for editors like VS Code to find them.
+Headlamp ships many common npm modules shared by both the plugins and Headlamp itself and includes the config files for editors like VS Code to find them.

 These are: